 For a thicker coat, a comb normally works best.

 I personally like to use a greyhound comb when line combing.

 I love the new scotch comb that I bought at Tractor Supply but it is heavy and can be wearing on the wrist when line combing.

 For hair that is knotted, hard to pass through or has a lot of static a grooming spray such as The Stuff, Ice on Ice, ProGro, Pangagenics or Cowboy Magic.
 ProGro is my all-time favorite when diluted down into a spray bottle but the others work great too!

-After line combing, make sure to clean your grooming tools in warm, soapy warm and allow to air dry.
+After line combing, make sure to clean your grooming tools in warm, soapy warm and allow them to air dry.